Astodialo/unLearn-wiki/docs/unLearn/Proposal.md

-The proposal or a link to the proposal, inserted by the person minting in the [[proposal creation tx|proposal creation tx]].
+The proposal or a link to the proposal, submitted by the proposer initiating the [[./proposal creation tx|proposal creation tx]].